datawiza-inc/Azure-AD-SSO-Java-Spring-Web-App/README.md

 - How to enable Microsoft login (Microsoft Azure AD work or school account)
 - How to pass user attributes to the application backend.

+## Online demo

+We built an online demo based on this repo: https://spring-sso.datawiza.net.
+You can login in via your Azure AD account or personal Microsoft account.

 ## The Benefits of Using No-Code Datawiza

 - No need to learn complex OIDC/OAuth or SAML protocols